lipascal123/lipascal123/README.md

 ## Agricultural robotics

 My passion is all about autonomous robots.
 The last 2 years I've been developing the autonomy software stack for the robot depicted on the left.
 [See our robot in action](https://www.youtube.com/watch?v=QVbg3PDAPEI&t=23s)!
-The robot is capable to navigate trough orchard and vineyards fully autonomously.
+The robot is capable to navigate through orchard and vineyards fully autonomously.

 <br/>
 <br/>